Snapp-Market-Pro/guidelines/Design_and_Architecture.md

 Actions use services, repository or service locator interface.

-Actions must not return HTTP responses and may send raw data (for simple structure and types) or action response DTO located in ``Modules/Actions/Responses``.
+Actions must not return HTTP responses and may send raw data (for simple structure and types) or DTOs.

 Bellow demonstrate simple relationship between controller and action: